Vladimir Dobričanin

-Biography

 Early life and career

 Dobričanin was born on 5 August 1972 to a Kosovo Serb family in Pristina which at that time was part of the Socialist Federal Republic of Yugoslavia.
 He finished middle school and high school in Pristina and later graduated from the Medical Faculty of the University of Pristina in 1998 with an average grade of 8.58.
 After graduation, he was employed at the Surgical Clinic at the Clinical Hospital Center Pristina.
 He completed postgraduate studies in the field of surgical anatomy in Pristina.
 In 2006, he defended his Master's thesis entitled Obstructive jaundice - etiology and treatment at the Medical Faculty of the University of Pristina.
 In the same year, he completed a specialization in general surgery.

 From 1999 to 2006, he was an assistant trainee at the Department of General Surgery, Faculty of Medicine, University of Pristina and from 2006 to 2007, Assistant Professor at the Department of General Surgery, Faculty of Medicine, University of Prishtina.
 From 2008 to 2015 he served as the Director of the Emergency Center at the Clinical Center of Montenegro.
 From 2015 to 2017 he was Medical Director of the Clinical Center of Montenegro.
 In 2014, he was the founder and first president of the Union of Medical Doctors of Montenegro and served as the president until 2015.
 Currently, he is a teaching associate in General Surgery at the Medical Faculty of the University of Montenegro.

 He requested resignations of the Minister of Health, Kenan Hrapović and other key people in the ministry after, what he claims, was a bad response to the COVID-19 pandemic in Montenegro.
 Dobričanin was a member of the Council for Civil Control of the Police, he resigned after the arrest of Bishop Joanikije, 7 priests of the Serbian Orthodox Church and the brutal beatings of the people in Pljevlja, but also in other cities of Montenegro, during the 2019-2020 clerical protests in Montenegro.